gatsbyjs/gatsby/docs/docs/schema-sift.md

 ## Summary

-Gatsby stores all data loaded during the source-nodes phase in redux.
+Gatsby stores all data loaded during the source-nodes phase in Redux.
 And it allows you to write GraphQL queries to query that data.
 But Redux is a plain JavaScript object store.
-So how does Gatsby query over those nodes using the GraphQL Query language?
+So how does Gatsby query over those nodes using the GraphQL query language?

 The answer is that it uses the [sift.js](https://github.com/crcn/sift.js/tree/master) library.
 It is a port of the MongoDB query language that works over plain JavaScript objects.
 It turns out that mongo's query language is very compatible with GraphQL.